TranNhatTan14/Obsidian/Certifications/IELTS.md

 # Reading

-- ==Reading research paper, good for work, education focus on how they write academic research, how they explain graph, table which will benefit in Writing 1== #superman
+- ==Reading research paper, good for work, education focus on how they write academic research, how they explain graph, table which will benefit in Writing 1==
+- Use research papers as reading practice #Research
+	- Time yourself reading a paper then summarize it
+		- First we can use SciSpace to help with summary paper
+	- Create IELTS-style questions based on the paper you read.
+	- Focus on understanding graphs, charts, and tables in these papers, as these are common in IELTS Academic Reading

 - Time the task is being explained for highlight and read question
 - Không phải lật lật